MyNameIsBond/osdetector/README.md

 ![alt text](https://i1.wp.com/thehappyprogrammer.com/wp-content/uploads/2020/12/detectos.png?ssl=1?raw=true)

 <p>in this post I am going to be explaining how you can detect OS in SwiftUI.
-SwiftUI 2.0 allows us to write on base code for every Apple OS.</p>
+SwiftUI 2.0 allows us to write one base code for every Apple OS.</p>
 <hr>

 <p>